jamesmh/PersonalBlog/source/_drafts/Everything-You-Ought-To-Know-About-NET-Core-Dependency-Injection.md

 The example above highlights why we need DI.

-Perhaps in a web app that is designed for Honda we would need to use the `HondaEngine`, but for Ford we need the `FordEngine`?

-Dependency injection allows us to "bind" a specific class to be used globally.
+Dependency injection allows us to "bind" a specific type to be used globally in place of, for example, a specific interface.

 At runtime, we rely on the DI system to create new instances of these objects for us.
 All the dependencies are handled automatically.